Now in the Middle East

 Entry Requirements

-• A Bachelor’s degree in Psychology, Mental Health, Counselling, Education, Social Work, or a related field
+• A Bachelor’s or Masters degree in Psychology, Mental Health, Counselling, Social Work, or a related field (required)

 • Fluent written and spoken English (required)